OpenInternet/Infuse/content/learning-path/1/module-7.en.md

 {{% resource title="Iran: State-Backed Hacking of Activists, Journalists, Politicians" languages="English" cost="Free" description="A good write-up and analysis of a highly sophisticated phishing campaign which targeted civil society groups.
 Includes extensive discussions on infrastructure and attribution." url="https://www.hrw.org/news/2022/12/05/iran-state-backed-hacking-activists-journalists-politicians" %}}

 {{% resource title="Guccifer Rising?
-Months-Long Phishing Campaign on ProtonMail Targets Dozens of Russia-Focused Journalists and NGOs" languages="English" cost="Free" description="A write-up of an earlier phishing campaign which specifically targeted civil groups working on Russia.
+Months-Long Phishing Campaign on ProtonMail Targets Dozens of Russia-Focused Journalists and NGOs" languages="English" cost="Free" description="A write-up of an earlier phishing campaign which specifically targeted Russian-focused civil groups.
 The attack itself included an MFA bypass." url="https://www.bellingcat.com/news/uk-and-europe/2019/08/10/guccifer-rising-months-long-phishing-campaign-on-protonmail-targets-dozens-of-russia-focused-journalists-and-ngos/" %}}

 {{% resource title="UrlScan" languages="English" cost="Free, with additional premium features" description="A tool where you input a URL and which analyzes the resulting website, looking out for malware or other suspicious behavior." url="https://urlscan.io/" %}}